Maurici8leaga/Ludus-Magnus-GYM/README.md

 -- NPM UI

-EnIn this folder is our FrontEnd, therefore once the following command is executed, it will only run the code on the frontEnd side.To get start in the ui section you will have to write the following command;
+In this folder is our FrontEnd, therefore once the following command is executed, it will only run the code on the frontEnd side.To get start in the ui section you will have to write the following command;

 ```sh
    cd api